Sameer103/Sameer103/README.md

-*I'm Sameer 🙋‍♂️, a recent graduate with a passion for Artificial Intelligence (AI) 🤖 and building impactful products 🎁 and apps 🐵.
+*I'm Sameer 🙋‍♂️, a recent graduate with a passion for Artificial Intelligence (AI) 🤖 / Data Science, and building impactful products 🎁 and apps 🐵.
 I'm actively learning and developing skills in AI, particularly in areas like Machine Learning, Deep Learning and Computer Vision 🤳.*

 *And this is my ✨`README.md` ✨ repository to know me better.*